-2.57.10 -OPT:fast_trunc=setting
+2.47.10 -OPT: fast trunc=setting

 fast_trunc=ON inlines the NINT, ANINT, AINT, and AMOD Fortran intrinsics, both single- and double-precision versions.
-Specify ON or OFF for setting.
+Enter ON or OFF for setting.
 The default is fast_trunc=OFF. fast_trunc=ON is enabled automatically if -OPT:roundoff=1 (or greater) is in effect.

-Although fully compliant with the Fortran standard, fast_trunc=ON reduces the valid argument range somewhat.
+Although fully compliant with the Fortran 90 standard, fast_trunc=ON reduces the valid argument range somewhat.

-If fast_trunc=ON is in effect, fast_nint=ON is also enabled.
+If fast trunc=ON is in effect, fast nint=ON is also enabled.

-2.57.11 -OPT:fold_reassociate=setting
+2.47.11 -OPT: fold reassociate=setting

 fold_reassociate=ON allows optimizations involving reassociation of floating-point quantities.
-Specify ON or OFF for setting.
+Enter ON or OFF for setting.
 The default is fold_reassociate=OFF. fold_reassociate=ON is enabled automatically when -O3 is in effect or when -OPT:roundoff=2 or greater is in effect.

-2.57.12 -OPT:fold_unsafe_relops=setting
+2.47.12 -OPT:fold_unsafe_relops=setting

 fold_unsafe_relops=ON folds relational operators in the presence of possible integer overflow.
-Specify ON or OFF for setting.
-The default is fold_unsafe_relops=ON.
+Enter ON or OFF for setting.
+The default is fold unsafe relops=ON.

-2.57.13 -OPT:fold_unsigned_relops=setting
+2.47.13 -OPT: fold unsigned relops=setting

 fold_unsigned_relops=ON folds unsigned relational operators in the presence of possible integer overflow.
-Specify ON or OFF for setting.
+Enter ON or OFF for setting.
 The default is fold_unsigned_relops=OFF.

-2.57.14 -OPT:got_call_conversion=setting
+2.47.14 -OPT:got call conversion=setting

 got_call_conversion=ON loads function addresses to be moved out of loops.
 The load is set up with the proper relocation so that the address is resolved at program start-up time.
-Specify ON or OFF for setting. got_call_conversion=OFF is the default when -O2 or lower is in effect. got_call_conversion=ON when -O3 is in effect.
+Enter ON or OFF for setting.

+got_call_conversion=OFF is the default when -O2 or lower is in effect. got_call_conversion=ON when -O3 is in effect.

 Note: This option should be disabled when compiling shared objects that contain function addresses that may be preempted by rld(1).
-For more information, see the dso(5) man page.
+For more information, see dso(5).

-2.57.15 -OPT:IEEE_arithmetic=n
+2.47.15 -OPT: IEEE arithmetic=n

-Specifies the level of conformance to ANSI/IEEE 754-1985, the IEEE Standard for Binary Floating-point Arithmetic, which describes a standard for NaN and inf operands, arithmetic roundoff, and overflow.
-Specify one of the following for n:
+This option to -OPT: specifies the level of conformance to ANSI/IEEE 754-1985, the IEEE Standard for Binary Floating-point Arithmetic, which describes a standard for NaN and inf operands, arithmetic roundoff, and overflow.
+Enter one of the following for n:

-n Description

-- Inhibits optimizations that produce less accurate results than required by ANSI/IEEE 754-1985.
+- n Description - Inhibits optimizations that produce less accurate results than required by ANSI/IEEE 754-1985.
 This is the default. - Allows compiler optimizations that can produce less accurate inexact results (but accurate exact results) on the target hardware.
 That is, expressions that would have produced a NaN or an inf may produce different answers, but otherwise answers are the same as those obtained when IEEE_arithmetic=1 is in effect.